 CRY conducted awareness campaigns at the Gram Panchayat level with the ANM, Sahiya, PoshanSakhi, Sevika, teachers etc. We also encouraged the panchayat members and other village workers to get vaccinated to set examples for the community.

 The on-ground team oriented the youth groups and children groups on the FAQs regarding vaccination who in turn visited door-to-door to motivate people to get vaccinated.

 The project partners organized vaccination camps at the Panchayat level where, along with providing vaccines, the team have also been spreading Covid awareness.
 The camps were held in collaboration with the district health departments.

-Adolescent children were engaged in a session wherein they were informed about the scientific procedure of invention of vaccines and its physiology of effective prevention of a particular disease by animated video clippings and PowerPoint presentations.
-This session was held to create a basic understanding and awareness of the Covid vaccination.
+Adolescent children were informed on scientific procedure of invention of vaccines and its physiology of effective prevention of particular disease by animated video clippings on YouTube.
+They made video clip for vaccine awareness.

 Creating Help Desk

 We created Help Desks at various points in the community to share knowledge about vaccination and ensure vaccination within the community.